 All our lives undergo numerous transformations and transitions.
 Bridges' book is one of the most popular resources for thinking about how to navigate them, as well as support others in doing so.
 His three-part transition process (endings, the neutral zone, and the new beginnings) offers great insight for how to manage personal or organizational change.
 Too many people get stuck (either because of their own mindsets or because of ill-structured organizational change efforts) in neutral and fail to move forward.

-What book (s) would you add to this list based on what you return to re-read regularly?
+What book (s) about leadership or organizations would you add to this list based on what you return to re-read regularly?